 Among the protesters at the shooting range was Nora Anaya, whose nephew George Levi Tachias was killed by APD in 1988 while driving his injured girlfriend to the hospital.
 "My nephew never got an opportunity to tell his side of the story.
-How could they demonise him when he was fighting for our country?
+How could they demonize him when he was fighting for our country?
 He fought for our country in Grenada," she said.
-"The police were judge, jury and executioner.
+"The police were judge, jury, and executioner.
 That is the reason I have been fighting against police brutality."

-Demonstrator Renee Garcia said she's sick of the way Albuquerque's police have been treating the city's citizens and she feels insulted by the City's decision to host the shooting contest.
+Demonstrator Renee Garcia said she's sick of the way Albuquerque's police have been treating the city's citizens and she feels insulted by the city's decision to host the shooting contest.

 "The whole competition itself is completely uncalled for.
 It's disrespectful to the families of the victims that have been killed.
-We still have no justice from the City.
+We still have no justice from the city.
 We just have absolutely no justice, no closure," Garcia said.
 "Take your killer competition to another city, another community, another state.
 Just leave us alone."

 That simply ain't gonna happen, according to Albuquerque Police Lieutenant Steve Altman, who acted as a spokesman for the force during the demonstration at the shooting range.
-Asked if he thinks the demonstrations will affect the competition's prospects of being hosted in Albuquerque next year, Altman responded "I do not, no. I anticipate that this will also take place next year."
+Asked if he thinks the demonstrations will affect the competition's prospects of being hosted in Albuquerque next year, Altman responded, "I do not, no. I anticipate that this will also take place next year."

-Altman declined to comment on a variety of other issues including Wallace's inclusion on the team, noting, "I don't really have much to do with the NRA, and in fact this is the first time I've been out here.
+Altman declined to comment on a variety of other issues, including Wallace's inclusion on the team, noting, "I don't really have much to do with the NRA, and in fact this is the first time I've been out here.
 I'm only here, I'm part of the emergency response team, so, um, that's the only reason I'm here."

-Demonstrations continued the next day, with demonstrators holding a "People's Shooting Competition," where they fired water guns at targets including "Militarization" and "Racial Profiling."
+Demonstrations continued the next day, with demonstrators holding a "People's Shooting Competition," where they fired water guns at targets, including "Militarization" and "Racial Profiling."
 Protestors say they will continue to call for reforms inside APD and around the country.